RadArcadeKid/RadArcadeKid/README.md

 - Hi, I’m @RadArcadeKid!
 A Developer, Programmer, CS Graduate, and software developer!
-- I’m interested in front-end development,
+- I’m interested in software development - front end, back end, full stack, all of the above!
-- I’m currently learning ReactJS and ES6!
-- I’m looking to collaborate on front-end development open-source projects!
+- I’m looking to collaborate on development open-source projects!

 <!---
 RadArcadeKid/RadArcadeKid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.